 Budapest was a different story.
 For a start, there was a 4,000+ Km round trip by road from Bergerac, with 6 assorted boats on a trailer for friends, rowing partners and coaching pupils.

-And instead of one event, I had entered for three – single scull, men’s double and mixed double – which meant racing seven heats.
+And instead of one event, I had entered for three – single scull, men’s double and mixed double – which meant racing many heats.

 Is this sensible behaviour for a 51 year old?
 Maybe not – but there again this regatta is something special, and Master rowing is an astonishingly fast-growing phenomenon which I want to know more about.
 Maximum participation seemed the way to go.

-My fellow driver was Allan Whitwell an old friend and distinguished ex-champion rower who runs Penne Sculling, a specialist training camp on the River Lot, about 50km south of Bergerac.
+My fellow driver was Allan Whitwell an old friend and distinguished ex-champion rower who has been running advanced training courses on the River Lot, about 50km south of Bergerac.

 As we trundled through France, Italy, Austria and Hungary, we had plenty of time to talk.
 Allan himself was not racing on this occasion (he said he reckoned he could only manage about 30 good strokes, so would leave the racing to us!) but was coming in support of a group he’d been preparing for the event, and bringing the boats they had been training in.

-I was doing the same for a couple of my Bergerac pupils, as well as racing myself.
-So logistically, this was an efficient operation: dedicated boats and coaches sharing transport resources.
+I was providing similar support for a couple of my Bergerac pupils, as well as racing myself.
+So logistically, this was an efficient operation: boats, coaches and competitors sharing transport resources.

-Such a service is especially useful for overseas visitors (Allan’s were from Australia, mine from Canada) who can’t get group support from their own boat club.
-If you can afford the time and the cost, it’s a great solution: after training in perfect conditions in France, you get to race in a familiar and properly set-up boat with your coach in attendance.
+Support of this kind is especially useful for overseas visitors – Allan’s were from Australia, mine from Canada, UK & Portugal – who can’t join up with groups from their own boat club.
+If you have the time and can afford the cost, it’s a great solution: you train in ideal conditions in France, and you then arrive at the event to find a familiar and properly set-up boat awaiting you.

-Meanwhile less fortunate contestants are renting a boat with only a 40 minute window from pick-up to race time.
-(We saw several people heading to the start with their set-up visibly wrong.
+Meanwhile less-fortunate contestants are renting a boat with only a 40 minute window from pick-up to race time.
+(We saw several people hurrying anxiously to the start with their set-up visibly wrong.
 Personally, I see little point in racing in these circumstances.)